drivechain-project/drivechain.info/faq/index.md

 Profits are good for miners.
 And good for us.
 They increase Bitcoin's [security budget](https://www.truthcoin.info/blog/security-budget-ii-mm/).
 They increase the network Difficulty.
 They deter 51% attacks (by making them more expensive).

-Mining has seen many "changes" that have increased profits:
+Mining has seen many "changes" that have increased profits.

-* Using ASICs, instead of CPUs
-* Using a pool whose software maximizes txn-fees (vs one that leaves this "free" money on the table)
-* Collecting [natgas tax credits](https://www.forbes.com/sites/christopherhelman/2021/08/02/green-bitcoin-mining-the-big-profits-in-clean-crypto/?sh=275922a534ce), while taking advantage of stranded energy
-* Negotiating lower-than-normal energy prices via a ["demand response"](https://www.newsweek.com/bitcoin-mining-americas-most-misunderstood-industry-opinion-1669892) contract

 Merged mining is no different than those changes.

 ### But this is a change that affects the protocol! ### {#affects-protocol}